Irian3x3/Irian3x3/README.md

 - A leak of the [db-script](https://www.db-script.xyz) source code
 ## Things I'm good at
 - Being a useless and stupid soul
-- Nothing more, just that ^
+- Making extremely dumb mistakes